 The Dance Minor provides a broad and deep approach to dance that encompasses history, culture and performance among other dimensions of this art form.
 Students are offered a wide variety of interdiciplinary classes from which to choose and explore with the help of our world-class faculty.

 The Dance Minor is comprised of 8 courses: 3 lower division and 5 upper division.
 There are no prerequisites for declaring the minor, though individual courses may have prerequisites for enrollment, and a major must be officially declared before a minor is declared.
-To declare the minor, first have an Academic Planning form and Petition for Minor Declaration form completed by your major adviser (tell them that you plan to declare a minor).
-While your major plan is current, bring it to the Theater Arts Adviser to add a plan for and declare the minor—please use Slug Success to make an appointment.

 All Dance Minor students must complete the following requirements: